 3. Helping remote teams stay social

 Working remotely also means working mostly alone.
 This social isolation might cause some of your team members to feel lonely or demotivated.
 These adverse health effects aren't just horrible for your employees but also for your business as unhappy employees aren't very productive.
-Besides, you want your employees to be their healthiest and happiest.
+Besides, you want your employees to be at their healthiest and happiest.

 Here's how you can proactively address these challenges and help your remote team members stay healthy: